 The garden is used as an outdoor classroom to teach students about local food production by offering workshops on topics from canning to composting.

 The Residence Hall Association (RHA) has a residential hall Green Advocates program that works closely with the Office of Sustainability.
 These positions provide peer-to-peer outreach which allows students to learn about the eco-efforts already established in their hall and how they can live an eco-friendly lifestyle.

 Many students are involved in environmental or sustainability-focused student organizations and activities.
 Visit our SPIN page and search sustainability to view our offerings.

-Sustainability is at the heart of the academic programs, centers and field stations (Treehaven, Wisconsin Environmental Station and Schmeeckle Reserve) in the College of Natural Resources.
+Sustainability is at the heart of the academic programs, centers and field stations (Treehaven, Central Wisconsin Environmental Station and Schmeeckle Reserve) in the College of Natural Resources.
 The Waste Education Center, includes a small-scale wastewater treatment plant, compost research facilities and functional operation side for handling campus waste.
-The Wisconsin Institute for Sustainable Technology, within the college, provides courses in paper-making processes, sustainable energy, bio-plastics, green chemistry and life cycle assessment.
+The Department of Paper Science & Chemical Engineering provides hands-on short courses in paper-making processes.

 The Department of Art and Design recycles and reuses clay for student projects, uses window glass from renovated residential halls along with recycled glass from their hot furnace, and offers several courses in environmental and outdoor sculpture and design.

 The Department of Theatre and Dance recycles and reuses costumes, props and sets for classes and current productions.
 They offer a course in how to maintain and repair instruments, and these instruments are then rented by students for the semester.

 The Division of Communication offers study abroad courses that emphasize sustainable tourism and agriculture, and writing courses that address the issues of sustainability in major contemporary goods issues.